step-/find-n-run/usr/share/doc/findnrun/index.md

 **Standard variables**

-Many linux versions pre-define some of these variables in system initialization files.
+Many Linux versions pre-define some of these variables in system initialization files.

 `BROWSER`